fametrano/fametrano.github.io/_pages/bbt202402-bicocca.md

 The homeworks contribute one point each to the final grade (5 homeworks, 5 points).
 The early exam will be
-multiple-choice questions (40 questions, 20 minutes, 20 points),
-plus two open questions (10 minutes, 5 points).
+multiple-choice questions (50 questions, 25 minutes, 25 points, computer based: bring your own laptop), plus two open questions (10 minutes, 5 points, paper based: bring your own pen).

-Later exam sessions will be multiple-choice questions test (60 questions, 30 points).
+Later exam sessions will be multiple-choice questions test (62 questions, 30 minutes, 30L points).

 The final grade for this half-couse will be averaged with the grade obtained in the complementary exam by prof. Alessia Pedrazzoli.